Leo Goodwin (swimmer): 1904 St. Louis

 At the 1904 St. Louis Olympics, Goodwin won a gold medal swimming for the NYAC team in the 4x50-yard freestyle relay in a time before only meter distances were part of Olympic competition.
-He also won a gold medal in Water Polo competing with the NYAC Water Polo team.
-He placed third, taking a bronze medal, in the "Plunge for distance", gliding a measured 17.37 meters in a 60-second timed interval after a dive of no more than 18 inches from the surface of the pool where the arms and legs were not used to gain momentum.
+He also won a gold medal in Water Polo competing with the NYAC Water Polo team, which consisted of David Bratton, George Van Cleaf, Goodwin, Louis Handley, David Hesser, Joe Ruddy, and James Steen.

+Goodwin placed third, taking a bronze medal, in the "Plunge for distance", gliding a measured 17.37 meters in a 60-second timed interval after a dive of no more than 18 inches from the surface of the pool where the arms and legs were not used to gain momentum.
 The event is considered a "dive" event by swimming historians, though it was only included in the 1904 Olympics.
 In events where he did not medal, he placed fourth in the 440-yard freestyle event, placed fifth in the 50-yard freestyle, and sixth in the 100-yard freestyle.